 Pastor Brian's wife Wendy had a vision in 2010 to inspire ASU women to reveal self-worth through personal style.
 One year later, we started hosting our signature fashion event, and since its debut, 2,500 women have attended and been empowered by the runway theme, "Every Body Beautiful."
 As a Certified Image Consultant, Wendy coaches young women to help others learn their personal style and know that every woman belongs in beautiful.
 In our newest project, Hope Church is helping freshmen transition their wardrobe from high school to college with our video series, "Your Collegiate Closet."

-College students want to have fun and make friends fast, so we host a trip called Survivor.
+College students want to have fun and make friends fast, so we host a trip called Survivor Weekend.
 We love adventure here at Hope!
-Over Labor Day weekend, students form tribes based off of their residence hall and participate in head-to-head competition out in the wilderness.
+Over a weekend, students form tribes based off of their residence hall and participate in head-to-head competition out in the wilderness.
 Experience the mud, the action and the face-paint each fall.

 We've always believed that if you change the campus, you can change the world.
 Now, more than ever, our nation needs young leaders who know how to follow Jesus, the greatest leader of all time.
 As students graduate, they will be able to influence others and fulfill their God-given destiny.
 Each student has been uniquely created with specific giftings and abilities - they only need to be developed.
 In the coming years, we hope to plant local churches on other college campuses across the nation to continue to reach more leaders in the next generation.